dogweather/forkful/content/en/fish-shell/good-coding-practices/logging.md

 weight: 17
 ---

-## What & Why?
-Logging is essentially jotting down what your application is up to—a diary, if you will, but for code.
-Programmers do it to keep track of the nitty-gritty, like state changes, system events, and pesky bugs, making sure no hiccups slip past unnoticed.

 ## How to:
 In Fish, logging can be as simple as redirecting standard output and error streams to a file.
 Let's make a log entry for our script's start and end times.